awsdocs/amazon-s3-userguide/doc_source/DeletingObjectVersions.md

 ## To delete object versions<a name="delete-object-version"></a>

-You can delete object versions in Amazon S3 using the console, AWS SDKs, or the REST API\.
+You can delete object versions in Amazon S3 using the console, AWS SDKs, the REST API, or the AWS Command Line Interface\.

 ### Using the S3 console<a name="deleting-object-versions"></a>